HackerDaGreat57/3D-License-Suite/README.md

 # 3dOS-License-Suite

-The name comes from a planned operating system project called the Three-Dimensional Operating System ()
+The name comes from a planned operating system project called the Three-Dimensional Operating System (3dOS for short, pronounced "three-dee O-ES").

 The 3dOS Suite of Licenses are custom asset licenses that is focused on encouraging further expansion of knowledge and science by letting people